Table of Contents

 Caution

 Note the distinction between string and non-string property keys.
-Fill them exactly as shown in the example.
+Fill in exactly as in the example.

-To ensure the GLTF model appears the same across different platform loaders, rotate the loaded model 180 degrees around the Y-axis in place.
+To ensure consistent GLTF model loading across platforms, rotate the loaded model 180 degrees around the Y-axis in place.

 Note

-The loading, registration, deregistration, and unloading of the easyar-occulusion material are controlled by the AR Session.
+Loading, registration, deregistration, and unloading of easyar-occulusion material are controlled by the AR Session.

-Use the model at the annotation position as occlusion:
+Use the model at annotation position for occlusion:

 if (...) {